Get,

 Hi There,

-Download the PharmEasy App now!!Register to Avail the Offer
+Download the PharmEasy App now!!

 OTP sent to 9988776655

-You have unlocked 25% off on medicines
+25% OFF on medicines

 By Dr Rajeev Singh +2 more

 Malkangani or Celastrus paniculatus Willd., belonging to the family Celastraceae, is a large, woody climber.
 It has a wide medicinal usage.
 It is also known as Jyotishmati, intellect tree, staff tree, or black oil plant.
-Malkangani is widely distributed across various parts of India, mainly in subtropical and tropical forests.1,2
+Malkangani is widely distributed across various parts of India, mainly in subtropical and tropical forests1,2.

 The cold-pressed oil obtained from the seeds of Malkangani is rich in nutrients like:

-Malkangani is used to treat conditions such as fistula, cold diseases (like hemiplegia, facial palsy, etc.), urine retention, lethargy, stomach problems, sexual problems, spasm, arthritis, facial paralysis, chest pain, asthma, hip pain, pneumonia, gout, amnesia (memory loss), leprosy, and eye problems.1
+Malkangani is used to treat conditions such as fistula, cold diseases (like hemiplegia, facial palsy, etc.), urine retention, lethargy, stomach problems, sexual problems, spasm, arthritis, facial paralysis, chest pain, asthma, hip pain, pneumonia, gout, amnesia (memory loss), leprosy, and eye problems1

 In Ayurveda, there are several important medicinal plants.
 Malkangani or Celastrus paniculatus is one of them.
-Several studies show that Malkangani may possess anti-inflammatory and antinociceptive activities and may be effective in reducing inflammation in various diseases.
+Several studies4 show that Malkangani may possess anti-inflammatory and antinociceptive activities and may be effective in reducing inflammation in various diseases.

 Dr. Rajeev Singh, BAMS

 Malkangani can be used orally to treat premature greying of hair.
 For this, boil milk containg Malkangani seeds and use it for preparing ghee.
-The ghee obtained can be used for preparing a mixture of rice and milk (kheer).1
+The ghee obtained can be used for preparing a mixture of rice and milk (kheer)1

 Local application of Malkangani oil can be beneficial in managing cold diseases like:

 The oil extracted from the seed of Celastrus paniculatus which is commonly known as Malkangani might be useful for managing brain-related diseases.
-This is because Malkangani seed oil is believed to have anti-depressant-like effects.
+This is because Malkangani seed oil is believed to have anti-depressant-like effects5.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)